 Driver training has been a major issue and known for quite some time.
 It takes years to train each train driver so planning needs to begin years in advance.
 It hasn’t happened to sufficient degree.

-The issue of drivers is closely linked to depots to accommodate new stock and the report stressed an urgent need to rectify these issues.
+The issue of drivers is closely linked to depots that will accommodate new stock and the report stressed an urgent need to rectify these issues.

 The DfT’s handling of the entire program doesn’t see much credit from any quarter.
 And now here we are, 18 years after Thameslink 2000 was supposed to begin, and the big day is approaching.
 It seems to have hit bump after bump.